Disease/Disorder

 HCM

-• Mortality rates in general population are ~1%/year.
-26
+- Mortality rates in the general population are ~1%/year.1

 Myocarditis

-• All types of exercise has to be temporary restricted3, athletes with viral myocarditis are shown to be at higher risk of adverse cardiac events, complications, specially, during intense endurance training.
-3
+- All types of exercise must be temporarily restricted, as athletes with viral myocarditis are shown to be at higher risk of adverse cardiac events and complications, especially, during intense endurance training.2

-• Clinical reassessment is indicated to return to competition, consisting of 12-lead ECG, echocardiography, exercise testing, 24-h Holter monitoring, and blood sample.3
+- Clinical reassessment is indicated to return to competition, consisting of 12-lead ECG, echocardiography, exercise testing, 24-h Holter monitoring, and blood sample.2

 LQTS

-• Short episodes might be asymptomatic or symptomatic dizziness episodes.
+- Short episodes might be asymptomatic or symptomatic with episodes of dizziness.

 WPW